← Blog

 Self-Host Your Photo Library with Immich

-Immich changes that.
-It’s a self-hosted photo and video management platform that runs on your own server.
-Face recognition, mobile auto-backup, smart search, shared albums, map view — all the features you expect from a modern photo service, but on hardware you own.
+Immich is the way out.
+It's a self-hosted photo and video management platform that runs on your own server.
+Face recognition, mobile auto-backup, smart search, shared albums, map view, all the features you expect from a modern photo service, on hardware you own.

 What you'll need